gravelCompBio/Phosformer-ST/README.md

-**Formatting of the `kinDomain` and `substrate` for input for phos-ST are as follows:**
+**Formatting of the `kinDomain` and `substrate` for input for Phosformer-ST are as follows:**

-  - `kinDomain` should just be the kinase domain (instead of the full sequence), preferably human, and a Serine/Threonine kinases
+  - `kinDomain` should be a human Serine/Threonine kinase domain (not the full sequence).

-  - `substrate` should be a 15mer with the center residue/char being the Serine or Threonine being phosphorylated
+  - `substrate` should be a 15mer with the center residue/char being the target Serine or Threonine being phosphorylated